actuino/unicorn-display/README.md

 ## Fast setup with Docker

 * Install Docker Engine : `curl -sSL get.docker.com |sh`
-* To dig more, check [5 things about Docker on Raspberry Pi](http://blog.alexellis.io/5-things-docker-rpi/) from Alex Ellis
 * See the Readmes of both [display-client](display-client/README.md) and [server](server/README.md).
 * Install and run at least one of each (same Pi or not)

+* If you want to know more about Docker and the Pi, check [5 things about Docker on Raspberry Pi](http://blog.alexellis.io/5-things-docker-rpi/) from Alex Ellis

 ## Manual install